RoboJackets/apiary/docs/officers/events.rst

    Optionally enter start and end times and a location for the event.
    Note that the event name, start time, and location are shown to people when they RSVP.
 #.
 If you want to allow people to RSVP to the event without logging in to Apiary, select :guilabel:`Allow Anonymous RSVPs`.
+   This may increase the response rate at the risk of increasing duplicate responses.

 .. vale Google.Headings = NO